This is how I did a solo (and cheap) day trip from Vienna to Bratislava.

 • Around the corner was St Martin’s Cathedral.
 Don’t forget to look up here, as the main spire has a little gold crown on top.

-• We then walked into Bratislava’s Old Town.
+• Next we walked into Bratislava’s Old Town.
 I struggled to keep up with the group as I took too many photos of the interesting and colourful architecture.
 I don’t think I will ever tire of Eastern European buildings.
 The ornate details.
 The pristine condition.
-The colours!
+Those colours!
 The Old Town is also known for its statues.
 Check out this guide to find them all, but I did like the Man at Work.

 • They were setting up the Christmas markets in the Main Square, which unfortunately we were too early for.
 But our guide told us a lot of Slovak traditions, including how they have their big celebration on Christmas Eve instead.
-There is also a “Christmas carp” tradition, and many families keep the fish alive in their bathtub until it’s time to cook it.
-On Easter Monday, there’s also a tradition of women being spritzed/drenched with water, or whipped on the legs with willow by men.
+There is a “Christmas carp” tradition, and many families keep the fish alive in their bathtub until it’s time to cook it.
+There’s an Easter Monday tradition as well, when women are spritzed/drenched with water, or whipped on the legs with willow by men.
 Sona said this is not a fun tradition when you’re younger!

 • Our next stops included walking through Michael’s Gate, which is one of the city’s oldest buildings.
 We then saw Trinity Church and the Presidential Palace as we headed to our next stop.
 Along the way our guide told us about traditional Slovak cuisine and pointed out a couple of good dining and drinking options.
 Apparently the Slovak Pub is a popular place.